ghaskins/riak_wiki/README.md

 1. [Fork this repo][forking]

+2. [Build a local copy][build]

-2. Create a new Branch:
+3. Create a new Branch:

         git checkout -b <branch-name>

-3. [Build a local copy][build]

-4. Add your changes and commit
+4. Add your changes

+5. Run the specs and fix any formatting issues

+        rake spec

+6. Commit changes to your branch

-5. [Send us a pull request][pull-req]
+7. [Send us a pull request][pull-req]

-If it's a small or obvious change, we'll most-likely merge it ASAP.
-If we have questions about your edits, we'll get in touch.
+If it's a small or obvious change, we're likely to merge it right away.
+If we have questions, we'll communicate with you using the pull request's issue page.

 The [Gollum README][gol-read] provides a great introduction to using the wiki system.